top of page

 map-ruins-22.png

-The Yesha Council and the organizations advocating for the "PA Takeover of Area C" campaign assert that the Palestinians are constructing thousands of structures illegally, without any restrictions, in order to unlawfully "take over state lands."
-However, this claim fails to acknowledge the reality faced by hundreds of thousands of Palestinians who lack the opportunity to obtain building permits, even if they want to build on their privately owned lands.
+The right-wing campaign "PA Takeover of Area C" claims that Palestinians are building thousands of structures illegally without hindrance in order to "take over state lands."
+In fact, hundreds of thousands of Palestinians have no way of obtaining building permits even if they want to build on their private lands.

-This is the story of about 30 Jahalin communities in the north of the Judean Desert that have been stifled to the extent of paralysis.
+This is the story of about 30 Jahalin communities in the northern Judean Desert that were paralyzed.

-**This document was written by Dr. Yaron Ovadia, Prof. Dan Turner, and architect Alon Lifshitz for the Friends of Jahalin, and underwent an internal peer review.
+**The document was written by Dr. Yaron Ovadia, Prof. Dan Turner, and architect Alon Lifshitz for the Friends of the Jahalin, and underwent internal peer review.

 1. "Immigrant in Ma'ale Adumim", Dr. Yaron Ovadia, 132 pages, Ofir Bikurim Publishing 2019, Israel